Drunken shopping is a billion-dollar industry. Here are the weirdest things Seattle residents have bought while inebriated

 But in reality, “It was not what I expected.
 You had to chew all the wax off.”

-And although Seattle resident Anne Thayer’s impairment was caused not by alcohol but by a sleeping a medication, she understands the bewilderment of an unexpected package.
+And although Seattle resident Anne Thayer’s impairment was caused not by alcohol but by a sleeping medication, she understands the bewilderment of an unexpected package.

 Six years ago, Thayer took an Ambien one night and ended up buying 32 bags of roasted-chicken-flavored potato chips on Amazon.